Blue-Cardigan/whatgov/src/content/privacy-policy.md

 ## 11. AI Processing

 ### 11.1 AI Usage
-We use AI for:
+We use artificial intelligence to:
-- Summarising parliamentary content
+- Transform complex parliamentary language into clear summaries
-- Generating insights
+- Identify key topics and trends
-- Content recommendations
+- Generate contextual insights
-- Search optimisation
+- Enhance search functionality

-### 11.2 AI Data Processing
+### 11.2 AI Limitations
-- No automated decision-making affecting legal rights
+- AI-generated content is for informational purposes only
-- Human oversight of AI systems
+- Users should refer to official Hansard records for authoritative information
-- Regular accuracy monitoring
+- All AI processing includes human oversight
-- Bias prevention measures
+- Regular accuracy audits are performed

 ## 12. Contact Us